DomCritchlow/enneagram/README.md

 # Enneagram Team Assessment

-A web application for conducting Enneagram personality assessments within teams.
-Built with FastAPI for simplicity and professional use.
+A stateless web application for conducting Enneagram personality assessments within teams.
+Built with FastAPI and Google Sheets integration for privacy and simplicity.

 ## Features